gilpanal/hiaudio_import/README.md

                         the pattern to find tracks (default: %(composition_path)s/*) --tracks-exclude-pattern TRACKS_EXCLUDE_PATTERN
-                        the pattern for track names to exclude (e.g.: mixture.wav) (default: )
+                        the pattern for track names to exclude (e.g.: mixture.wav) (default: ) --privacy-level {public,onlyreg,private}
+                        the level of privacy for the new compositions (default: private)
 ```